-The SAFETY COMMITTEE is one of the most important committees established in the Local Lodge.
+The Safety Committee is one of the most important committees established in the Local Lodge.
 The Union is committed to worker safety on and off the job.
 We are currently partnering with our Employers, workforce and OHSA to drive toward “STAR” status at the FRC East aboard MCAS Cherry Point, N.C.

-Learn More About The IAM Safety Program here..IAM Safety And Health
+IAM Safety And Health

 Our goals have been met, we have achieved Gold Certification and now we are working hard to maintain this status.
 We achieved our goals with the 5s +1 program.
 The 5s portion removed unnecessary materials, tools, and organized what was necessary, and ultimately cleaned our work place.
 The +1 portion of the program identified unsafe conditions within our safe sites, prioritized the issues via a RAC and systematically made the repairs possible.
 This must also be sustained to keep moving forward, to achieve our primary goal.
 Our greatest goal, that out ways them all, is the change in culture that we will have to achieve.
 Without this we would not achieve any of our goals.
 Therefore this achievement must be sustained and grow if we are to be successful.

-Star certification is what we have been working for and what we must achieve, and thru sustainment we will reach this goal.
+Star certification is what we have been working for and what we must achieve, and through sustainment we will reach this goal.
 To achieve Star Certification the facility must be OSHA compliant and this means participation from all employees.

 Local Unions and Management Officials along with their OSHA Partners recommit the pledge to improve safety within the workplace and work to eliminate all injuries and accidents once and for all.
 Below are pictures of the signing of the document renewing that effort.

-Occupational Safety & Health Administration 200 Constitution Ave.
-NW, Washington, DC 20210 800-321-OSHA (6742) TTY WWW.OSHA.GOV
+The Occupational Safety & Health Administration 200 Constitution Ave.
+NW, Washington, DC 20210

-OSHA Raleigh Area Office 4407 Bland Road Somerset Park Suite 210 Raleigh, North Carolina 27609 (919) 790-8096-(919) 790-8224 FAX
+OSHA Raleigh Area Office 4407 Bland Road Somerset Park Suite 210 Raleigh, North Carolina 27609